Parent’s Guide to Pain Prevention

 Distraction is a big word for dividing someone’s attention from one task to multiple tasks.
 Take the child’s attention off the object of pain (needle poke) and distract them with something fun.
 The items that can be used for distraction are almost limitless – books, movies, games, applications, and other toys.
 You can bring a book with you that your child has not seen recently, or a new book they have never seen.
 While you read to them, ask questions about objects on the page.
 If you forget to bring a distraction item, most clinics that cater to pediatric patients will have something available that you can borrow.
 Look around the room you are in – is there a picture you can ask your child about?
 Or a fish mobile to have them watch?
 Do you have a cell phone with applications the child likes?
 Are there books or magazines in the waiting area they can bring with them to read during the procedure?
 Use your imagination; unless you are in a solid white room, the available distractions are limitless!!

 A final option to consider is Buzzy Bee.
 It works by using cold and vibration to make temporary changes to the central nervous system that works to prevent the pain signal from getting through to the brain.
 It is cute and fun to look at, so it also provides some distraction.
-Many clinical sites at UW Health have Buzzy Bee available.
+Buzzy Bee is available at many UW Health locations and you can request it for flu shots, vaccinations or blood draws – just ask when you check in at the clinic.

-During September, Pain Awareness Month, we will be selling Buzzy Bee in the outpatient pharmacies and at the Gift Shops.
-Look for one at a site near you.
+Buzzy Bee is also available for purchase in the UW Health outpatient pharmacies and at the Gift Shops.
 If you cannot find one locally, Buzzy can be purchased at www.buzzy4shots.com.

 What are some ways you comfort or distract your child during needle pokes?